Skip to Main Content

 • When and how was it distributed?

 • How accurate was the information when it was created?
-Has anything changed since it was created or published that gives it a new perspective or meaning?
+Has anything changed since it was created or published that adds a new perspective or meaning?

 • How much of a topic does it cover?